Full question:

 Answer:

-If the taking of the property was with wrongful intent to deprive you of rightful ownership, it may be possible to file a theft complaint with the police department and sometimes the police can negotiate a return of the property without the need for theft charges to be filed.
+If you believe your property was taken with the intent to deprive you of it, you could also file a theft complaint with the local police.
+Sometimes, police can help negotiate the return of your property without needing to file formal charges.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.